 First day of solar charging the new Winston Battery pack.

+Got the CellLog8s wired up into the individual cells during the night, ready to monitor them for any over charging.
 It was quite simple in the end.
 I'd thought about making lugs from copper strip.
 I'd thought about soldering wires on to the cell terminal straps.

 In the end, all I had to do was splice on thin stranded bell wire to the 9 way header cable (cutting off the other plug), and then insert the thin stranded wire into the laminated cell strap sandwiches.
 Each strap is made of several copper plates held together with heat shrink tube (and the terminal bolts of course).
 When bolted back down, the wires are securely held and aren't going anywhere.
 Well, maybe at least until one of the cats decides the spaghetti is a toy and pulls it out or trips over it!
 I wrapped the cable in some spare cable tidy spiral-wrap stuff.
 I might shorten the leads later but was toying with the idea of having the monitor mounted somewhere above the battery pack.